 GREATER TORONTO AREA

 Affordability

-$RBC \ affordability \ measure \ - \ aggregate$
+RBC affordability measure - aggregate Ownership costs as % of household income, Toronto

-The GTA market has a severe affordability problem though the situation improved marginally over the past two years.
-Most of the affordability pressure is concentrated in the single-family home side of the market; however, some degree of stress is also present in the condo segment. ource: RBC Economics Research, Brookfield RPS, Statistics Canada, Bank of Canada, Royal LePag Existing home market balance Sales-to-new listings ratio
+Source: RBC Economics, RPS, Statistics Canada, Bank of Canada, Royal LePage The GTA market has a severe affordability problem though the situation has stabilized over the past two years.
+Most of the affordability pressure is concentrated in the single-family home side of the market; however, some degree of stress is also present in the condo segment.
+Existing home market balance Sales-to-new listings ratio

-Demand-supply conditions have tightened in recent months (with substantial variations across neighbourhoods).
-Home resale activity picked up markedly since spring.
-The Toronto-area appears to have adjusted to policy changes (including Ontario's Fair Housing Plan and OFSI's updated B-20 guideline).
-Home prices are now rising at a moderate but accelerating pace.
+Source: RBC Economics, Canadian Real Estate Association Demand-supply conditions have tightened in recent months.

+Home resale activity picked up markedly since spring last year.
+The Toronto -area appears to have adjusted to policy changes (including Ontario's Fair Housing Plan and OFSI's updated B-20 guideline).
+Home prices are now rising at an accelerating pace.
 We expect further appreciation in the year ahead.
-Source: RBC Economics Research, Canadian Real Estate Association Months of inventory
+Months of inventory

-Inventories of homes for sales (active listings) point to a rising degree of market tightness.

-Active listings in Ontario fell from 2.9 months' worth of inventory in February 2019 to 2.2 months in September, well below the long-run average of 3.6.
-Separate data from the Toronto Real Estate Board show that the number of months of inventory in the Toronto area was 2.3 in September, down from 2.6 a year earlier.
-Source: RBC Economics Research, Canadian Real Estate Association %, purpose-built apartment buildings of three units or more, Toronto Rental vacancy rate
+Source: RBC Economics, Canadian Real Estate Association Inventories of homes for sales (active listings) point to a rising degree of market tightness.
+Active listings in Ontario fell from 2.9 months' worth of inventory in February 2019 to 1.9 months in January 2020, well below the long-run average of 3.5.
+Separate data from the Toronto Region Real Estate Board show that the number of months of inventory in the Toronto area was 2.0 in January, down from 2.7 a year earlier.
+Rental vacancy rate